Paradise: Love: Development

 The origin of the film was a screenplay Ulrich Seidl wrote with his wife Veronika Franz, consisting of six stories about Westerners who travel to developing countries as tourists.
 Sex tourism became a recurring motif in the script.
 The project was then reworked to focus more on a single family, and was in that incarnation supposed to be a 130-minute feature film with the title Paradise, consisting of three parallel stories, each focusing on one family member—two adult sisters and a daughter—searching for paradisiac experiences.

 The story that became Paradise: Love was the most elaborated of the three.
 Seidl considered setting it in other parts of the world where female sex tourism is common, but chose Kenya, and Africa, partially because the colonial history would add another layer to the film.
 The team traveled in Kenya for two years looking for the right locations.
 Casting of the lead actress took one year before Margarethe Tiesel won the part.
 The cast is a mix of professionals and first-time actors; the "Beach Boys" were locals found on the Kenyan beaches.

 The film was produced through the director's Austrian company Ulrich Seidl Film, with Germany's Tat Film and France's Société Parisienne as co-producers.
 Further co-production support came from the broadcasters ORF, Arte and Degeto.
 The project received funding from the Austrian Film Institute, Filmfonds Wien, Land Niederösterreich, Eurimages, the French National Center of Cinematography and Medien- und Filmgesellschaft Baden-Württemberg.

 Filming

 Principal photography of the whole three-part project took place between 22 October 2009 and 14 September 2010 in Kenya and Vienna.
 Everything was shot on location, so that real events could be captured along with the fictitious content.
+The hotel in the film is the Flamingo Beach Resort & Spa Mombasa.
+Several street scenes are shot in front of the hotel.
 The screenplay contained instructions for what information each scene would contain, but no scripted lines, and was constantly reworked during filming.
 Scenes were shot chronologically to make unexpected turns possible and leave the ending open.
 As Seidl had difficulties choosing one of the two final candidates for the male lead, he decided to start filming with both and changed the story according to how it played out.
 In the script, the main character had been an experienced sex tourist, but when Seidl saw the actors interact, he decided to rewrite it as her first time in Kenya, as it would look more credible that way.